mohirt-zz/vagrant-docker-drupal/README.md

 The `entrypoint.sh` script for MySQL is based on the idea from [docker-library/mysql](https://github.com/docker-library/mysql).

 The project idea is coming from [Blog Zenika](http://blog.zenika.com/index.php?post/2014/10/07/Setting-up-a-development-environment-using-Docker-and-Vagrant).

+The way of centralized logging is coming from Jérôme's [blog](http://jpetazzo.github.io/2014/08/24/syslog-docker/).